ariansani/Practice_FavouriteMovies/README.md

     ```
     {YOUR_HEROKU_EMAIL}
     ```
 19. _(Heroku Dashboard)_ Create an app with your own app name.
-We will need this name to put in our YAML file.
+We will need this name to put in our YML file.
-20. _(IDE)_ In your YML steps, add the code block below to deploy to heroku
+20. _(IDE)_ Under the YML steps, add the code below to deploy to Heroku
     * Replace the heroku_app_name with your own app name.
     * Beware of proper indentation
 ```yml